 Reduce Saturated Fat and Added Sugars

 You can do this in a number of ways.
-For instance, try these modifications:
+For example:

 - Swap Butter for Heart-Healthy Oil

 When modifying a favorite recipe, you generally can trade some of the butter for a heart-healthy oil, such as canola oil.
-Don't replace all of the butter with oil or you'll sacrifice texture.
+Don't replace all the butter with oil or you risk sacrificing texture.

 - Simply Cut Sugar

-As a general rule, you can reduce sugar in a given recipe by about 25% without noticeable differences.
+As a general rule, you can reduce sugar in a recipe by about 25% without noticeable differences.
 For instance, if a recipe calls for 4 tablespoons of sugar, reduce the amount to 3 tablespoons.
-When reducing sugar, you may need to increase the liquid in a recipe
+When reducing sugar, you may need to increase the liquid in a recipe.

 Find a Nutrition Expert